 Bombardment, Public Safety and Resilience in English Coastal Communities during the First World War.
 Under contract with Palgrave Macmillan, ‘Global Studies in Social and Cultural Maritime History’ series.

 ‘‘Something-to-smoke, at the right time, is a godsend’: voluntary action and the provision of cigarettes to soldiers during the First World War’, in Redcoats to Tommies: The Experience of the British Soldier from the Eighteenth Century, eds.
-Kevin Linch and Matthew Lord (Woodbridge: Boydell & Brewer, 2021).
-In press.
-For more information and to pre-order click here.
+Kevin Linch and Matthew Lord (Woodbridge: Boydell & Brewer, 2021), pp. 120-48.
+Link.

 ‘‘An Empire Dock’: Place Promotion and the Local Acculturation of Imperial Discourse in ‘Britain’s Third Port’’, Northern History, 58 (1) (2021), pp. 129-50.
 Winner of the 2020 Gordon Forster Essay Prize.
 Link.

 Book review: Barbara McClune, Star shell reflections 1914-1916: the illustrated Great War diaries of Jim Maultsaid, in First World War Studies, online (Aug 2019).
 Link.

 ‘Smoking and Cigarette Consumption’, in: 1914-1918-online.
 International Encyclopedia of the First World War, ed. by Ute Daniel, Peter Gatrell, Oliver Janz, Heather Jones, Jennifer Keene, Alan Kramer, and Bill Nasson, issued by Freie Universität Berlin, Berlin 2018-05-23.
 DOI: 10.15463/ie1418.11265 (https://encyclopedia.1914-1918-online.net/article/smoking_and_cigarette_consumption).